History of Bogotá

-The history of Bogotá refers to the history of the area surrounding the Colombian capital Bogotá.
-The area around Bogotá was first populated by groups of indigenous people that migrated from mesoamerica.
-Among these groups were the Muisca (the Chibcha speaking people) that settled on the Altiplano Cundiboyacense in what is now Cundinamarca and Boyacá.
-With the arrival of the Spanish colonizers the area was developed into a major settlement that was founded by Gonzalo Jiménez de Quesada in 1538, and became capital of the Spanish Empire provinces and the seat of the Viceroyalty of New Granada.
-With independence, Bogotá became the capital of the Gran Colombia, and -subsequently- of the Republic of Colombia.
+The history of Bogotá refers to the history of the Colombian capital Bogotá.
+The area that is now Bogotá was first populated by groups of indigenous people that migrated from mesoamerica.
+Among these groups were the Muisca that settled on the Altiplano Cundiboyacense plateau in what is now the departments of Cundinamarca and Boyacá.
+With the arrival of the Spanish colonizers the area was developed into a major settlement founded by Gonzalo Jiménez de Quesada in 1538, and became capital of the Spanish Empire provinces and the seat of the Viceroyalty of New Granada.
+With independence, Bogotá became the capital of the Gran Colombia, and -subsequently- of the modern Republic of Colombia.